Andrew McCabe: Legal and IRS proceedings

 In July 2022, The New York Times reported that both McCabe and Comey had been selected for the most invasive type of IRS audit after they had been fired from the FBI.
-The odds of anyone being selected for such an audit are very low, and the odds of the two top former FBI officials both being selected by chance were minuscule.
 The matter was referred to a Treasury Department inspector general on the day after the report.
+The Times said that the odds of anyone being selected for such an audit are very low, and the odds of the two top former FBI officials both being selected by chance were "minuscule".
+According to tax experts, both had an increased chance of being randomly selected for research audits because their incomes increased after their FBI careers ended – McCabe by his CNN punditry and Comey by his book deals and paid speeches.
+The Times reported in November 2022 that Trump's former chief of staff John Kelly said the president told him Comey and McCabe were among his perceived political enemies he wanted to "get the IRS on".
+Trump denied being involved in the audits.
 An investigation by the Treasury Inspector General for Tax Administration (TIGTA) concluded that the audits were in fact randomly selected and not political retribution.

+Commentary

+In August 2019, McCabe was hired by CNN as contributor, drawing criticism from media critics and conservatives.
+In December 2022, shortly after the appointment of special counsel Jack Smith to investigate former Pres.
+Trump's mishandling of classified documents, McCabe teamed up with podcaster Allison Gill, of Mueller, She Wrote fame, on a new podcast series, Jack, to follow the case.
+After the Smith investigation ended, McCabe and Gill started UnJustified to follow the actions of the DOJ during Trump's second presidential term.

 Personal life

 McCabe is married to Jill McCabe, a physician specializing in pediatrics, who was the Democratic candidate for Virginia's 13th Senate District in 2015.
 They have two children, a son and a daughter.
-He is a triathlete who biked 35 mi to work from his home in Ashburn, Virginia.
+He is a triathlete who occasionally biked 35 mi to work from his home in Ashburn, Virginia.
+When biking to work, he and his friend would switch off driving while the other biked.
+The one who did not bike would then drive both home at day's end.